tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/introduction/introduction.md

 * A host(desktop/laptop/server/virtual machine) with Linux/Windows Operating System

+## Extension Workshops
+After the completion of this workshop, you may proceed to explore further workshops that demonstrate the advanced features that JMS has to offer with [Java Lifecycle Management with Java Management Service](../../java-management-lifecycle-management/workshops/freetier/index.html?lab=introduction/introduction).

+If you would like to learn more about using JMS together with other OCI services, you may explore [Integrating OCI Services with Java Management Service](../../java-management-oci-services-integration/workshops/freetier/index.html?lab=introduction/introduction).

 ## Learn More

 * [Getting Started with Java Management Service](https://docs.oracle.com/en-us/iaas/jms/doc/getting-started-java-management-service.html)
 * [Announcing Java Management Service](https://blogs.oracle.com/java/post/announcing-java-management-service)

 ## Acknowledgements